gabyse1/portfolio/README.md

 ### Usage

-- This project display a basig mobile skeleton of a portafolio.
+- This project display a basic mobile and desktop skeleton of a portafolio.

 ### Deployment